Links on Android Authority may earn us a commission. Learn more.

 Jabra Elite 85t review: The verdict

 If you’re going to call yourself elite, you better rise to the occasion.
 Jabra’s Elite 85t true wireless earbuds do just that, and they can handle almost anything you throw at them.
-As long as you have the cash to spare, you’ll be well-treated by a pair of Jabra’s latest.
+As long as you have the cash to spare—though you can snag these buds on sale at times if you wait—you’ll be well-treated by a pair of Jabra’s latest.
 We’re happy to recommend them, and the Elite 85t have earned their place among the best true wireless earbuds you can buy.

 See also: Best headphone deals

 Of course, some users may not find a need for advanced noise-cancelling features, especially at the cost of battery life.
 If that’s the case, the Elite 75t is still a good pick, and you can save a good bit of money on a pair.
 Either way, Jabra truly means elite when it comes to truly wireless earbuds, and that doesn’t seem to be changing.